 Meetings will be accessible to members on the digital platform of the Association.

-shall be chairperson of the Association.
+shall be the statutory body of the Association.

 shall be responsible for the preparation of meetings of the Board and the Annual Membership Business Meeting, together with the President, shall oversee the proper recording of the proceedings of

 meetings, shall ensure that accurate membership records are maintained, and

 The business of the Association is regulated by the present Statutes, and detailed in a Handbook.

 be elected through a ballot in the normal election process.
 Nomination